dotnet/csharplang/proposals/required-members.md

 `required` is only valid in `class`, `struct`, and `record` types.
 It is not valid in `interface` types.

+`required` is not allowed to be applied to `ref` returning properties or, when they are added, `ref` fields.

+The compiler will issue a warning when `Obsolete` is applied to a required member of a type and:

+1. The type is not marked `Obsolete`, or
+2. Any constructor not attributed with `SetsRequiredMembersAttribute` is not marked `Obsolete`.

 ### `SetsRequiredMembersAttribute`

 All constructors in a type with required members, or whose base type specifies required members, must have those members set by a consumer when that constructor is called.
 In order to exempt constructors from this requirement, a constructor can be attributed with `SetRequiredMembersAttribute`, which removes these requirements.
 The constructor body is not validated to ensure that it definitely sets the required members of the type.

+`SetsRequiredMembersAttribute` removes _all_ requirements from a constructor, and those requirements are not checked for validity in any way.
+NB: this is the escape hatch if inheriting from a type with an invalid required members list is necessary: mark the constructor of that type with `SetsRequiredMembersAttribute`, and no errors will be reported.

+For record types, we will emit `SetsRequiredMembersAttribute` on the synthesized copy constructor of a record if the record type or any of its base types have required members.

 NB: An earlier version of this proposal had a larger metalanguage around initialization, allowing adding and removing individual required members from a constructor, as well as validation that the constructor was setting all required members.
 This was deemed too complex for the initial release, and removed.
 We can look at adding more complex contracts and modifications as